[responsive_menu_pro]

 ESL in Portugal

-The deadline for submitting the ESL is the 20th day of the month following the month or quarter being reported on.
+The ESL submission deadline is the 20th day of the month following the reporting month or quarter.

 Disclaimer